lmfit/lmfit-py/_sources/model.rst.txt

 requires more effort than using :scipydoc:`optimize.curve_fit`.

 The :class:`Model` class in lmfit provides a simple and flexible approach to curve-fitting problems.
-Like scipydoc:`optimize.curve_fit`, a :class:`Model` uses a *model function* -- a function that is meant to calculate a model for some phenomenon -- and then` uses that to best match an array of supplied data.
-Beyond that similarity, its interface is rather different from scipydoc:`optimize.curve_fit`, for example in that it uses :class:`~lmfit.parameter.Parameters`, but also offers several other important advantages.
+Like :scipydoc:`optimize.curve_fit`, a :class:`Model` uses a *model function* -- a function that is meant to calculate a model for some phenomenon -- and then uses that to best match an array of supplied data.
+Beyond that similarity, its interface is rather different from :scipydoc:`optimize.curve_fit`, for example in that it uses :class:`~lmfit.parameter.Parameters`, but also offers several other important advantages.

-In addition to allowing you turn any model function into a curve-fitting method, lmfit also provides canonical definitions for many known line shapes such as Gaussian or Lorentzian peaks and Exponential decays that are widely used in many scientific domains.
+In addition to allowing you to turn any model function into a curve-fitting method, lmfit also provides canonical definitions for many known line shapes such as Gaussian or Lorentzian peaks and Exponential decays that are widely used in many scientific domains.
 These are available in the :mod:`models` module that will be discussed in more detail in the next chapter (:ref:`builtin_models_chapter`).
 We mention it here as you may want to consult that list before writing your own model.
-For now, we focus on turning python function into high-level fitting models with the :class:`Model` class, and using these to fit data.
+For now, we focus on turning Python functions into high-level fitting models with the :class:`Model` class, and using these to fit data.